Different types or modes of breathing require a slightly different process to allow for inspiration and expiration.

 The international physiological norm for the respiratory rate at rest is 6 l / min (for a 70 kg man).

-The normal time to maintain breathing without stress after the usual exhalation (which correlates with the body’s oxygen content) is 40 s.
+The average time to maintain breathing without stress after the usual exhalation (which correlates with the body’s oxygen content) is 40 s.